Trading Contract Options

 Listed Options Risk Warning

 An option is categorised as a red product as it is considered an investment product with a high complexity and a high risk.

-Other Risks: Spreads, straddles, and other multiple-leg option strategies can entail substantial transaction costs, including multiple commissions, which may impact any potential return.
-These are advanced option strategies and often involve greater and more complex risk than basic options trades.
+Other Risks: Spreads, Straddles, and other multiple-leg option strategies can entail substantial transaction costs, including multiple commissions, which may impact any potential return.
+These are advanced option strategies and often involve greater risk, and more complex risk, than basic options trades.